{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 2. Practising their horn blowing techniques in order to impress at their hunt’s annual competition.

-3. Offering to walk hound puppies even though they have never done it before and knowing it could wreak havoc on their garden — but at least it means the huntsman will pop round with hound food when they are running low.
+3. Offering to walk hound puppies even though they have never done it before and knowing it could wreak havoc on their garden — but it means the huntsman will pop round with hound food when they are running low.

 4. Taking more consideration over their hunting attire and appearance.
 An increased level of make-up might also be evident.